 Get a Starter Credit Card

-A starter credit card is just like a traditional credit card, but it has more restrictions.
+A starter credit card is just like a traditional credit card but has more restrictions.
 These secured credit cards often require a minimum security deposit to get started.
 This minimum security deposit becomes your credit limit.
 These cards teach effective money habits with a tighter cap than unsecured credit cards, which can have credit limits in the thousands of dollars.

 Secured credit cards also have fewer requirements.
 You can get a card even if you have a bad FICO score or want to start building a credit history.
 Some credit card issuers make it easy to transition from a starter credit card to a traditional credit card if you reliably pay your bills on time each month.
 If the credit issuer does not provide an easy transition, you can still apply for a credit card, knowing your experience with the starter credit card gives you a better chance at approval.